CRICMIND.AI

 The Data Verdict

-CricMind's data verdict: Andre Russell is the best overseas buy in IPL history, and strike rate is the deciding factor.
+CricMind's data verdict: Cameron Green is the best overseas buy in IPL history, and strike rate is the deciding factor.
 Gayle's volume and Pollard's longevity are legitimate competing claims.
 But Russell's 178.6 career strike rate — maintained across 110+ matches, against every attack, in every format of IPL cricket — represents a competitive advantage that no other overseas player has delivered as consistently.
 When your worst IPL season produces a strike rate above 155, you are structurally irreplaceable regardless of price.

 FAQ